 Prizmah has been awarded a number of conditional grants from different funders that are contingent upon certain factors as specified in the grant agreements, including achieving agreed upon performance benchmarks and incurring certain costs.
 Accordingly, the revenue recognized from these grants is recorded when it is earned and any amounts received in advance are recorded as deferred revenue.
-The conditional grants received total \$4,115,262 as of June 30, 2017.
-Since the remaining balances of these grants totaling \$2,271,883 as of June 30, 2017, are conditional, they are not reflected in the accompanying financial statements.
+Conditional grants consist of the following at June 30: